DAHOTOYIII/se-output/siem/README.md

 6. Login to your Wazuh Server and create a new agent.
 Follow the steps here in enrolling an agent https://documentation.wazuh.com/current/user-manual/agent/agent-enrollment/index.html
    <!-- There are options available for different types of device.
 Select the appropriate option for the machine where you want to deploy the Wazuh Agent -->
    <!-- In this example we will be using Windows Device -->
 7. Follow the instructions indicated in enrolling an Agent and copy the powershell command that is generated to instal the wazuh agent.
+See this document for detailed installation instruction [Click here](Installing-Wazuh-Agent.docx)
 8. Go to your Windows Device and open as Administrator a powershell terminal.
 9. Paste the copied code from Wazuh Dashboard Agent enrollment. ( **Note**: If you want to deploy this on a large scale you can use the Windows Group Policy in deploying it)
 10. Now that you have installed the Wazuh Agent, you now need to active the Wazuh Service ``` NET START WazuhSvc ```